 Uniques provide the number of individuals that access the content, and are de-duplicated based on the dashboard.
 We count uniques via a cookie that does not include any personally identifiable information.
 We currently don't de-duplicate uniques across browsers or devices.

 AVERAGE/TOTAL ENGAGED TIME

-Average and total engaged time are calculated as active time with content.
-Active time means the content must be in the current active tab in the browser, the browser must be the focused window, and the user is performing actions (scrolling, moving mouse).
-We count active time every five seconds, and will continue to count as long as an action is seen within seven minutes of the last action (to account for content that may be longer to consume, such as video).
-If a user leaves their computer for 20 minutes and re-engages with content, we will start counting again, but will not count the 20 minutes.
+Average and Total Engaged Time are calculated as active time with content.
+Active time means the content must be in the current active tab in the browser, the browser must be the focused window, and the user is performing actions (scrolling, moving their mouse, etc.).
+We continue to count time for the duration of the page session, which we cap at 20 minutes.
+If a user leaves their computer for 20 minutes and re-engages with the content, we will start counting again, but will not count the 20 minutes.

 If you're looking at those numbers in a export, average engaged time x page views = total engaged time in seconds.